Blo0dMaple/Python-A-course-for-newbies/introductions.md

 #### String

-A collection of one or more characters under a single or double quote.
-If a string is more than one sentence then we use a triple quote.
+A string is just text in Python.
+It can be a single character, a word, a sentence, or even a whole paragraph.
+You can create a string using single quotes (' ') or double quotes (" ").
+If your text spans multiple lines, use triple quotes (''' ''' or """ """).
+Think of strings as Python's way of storing anything you can type on your keyboard. 📝✨

 **Example:**